Spanish–American War: USS Maine dispatch to Havana and loss

 Though publication of a U.S. Navy investigation report would take a month, this Washington D.C. newspaper was among those asserting within one day that the explosion was not accidental.

-McKinley sent USS Maine to Havana to ensure the safety of American citizens and interests, and to underscore the urgent need for reform.
+McKinley sent to Havana to ensure the safety of American citizens and interests, and to underscore the urgent need for reform.
 Naval forces were moved in position to attack simultaneously on several fronts if the war was not avoided.
 As Maine left Florida, a large part of the North Atlantic Squadron was moved to Key West and the Gulf of Mexico.
 Others were also moved just off the shore of Lisbon, and others were moved to Hong Kong.

 At 9:40 P.M. on February 15, 1898, Maine sank in Havana Harbor after suffering a massive explosion.
 More than 3/4 of the ship's crew of 355 sailors, officers and Marines died as a result of the explosion.
 Of the 94 survivors only 16 were uninjured.
 In total, 260 servicemen were killed in the initial explosion, and six more died shortly thereafter from injuries.

 While McKinley urged patience and did not declare that Spain had caused the explosion, the deaths of hundreds of American sailors held the public's attention.
 McKinley asked Congress to appropriate $50 million for defense, and Congress unanimously obliged.
 Most American leaders believed that the cause of the explosion was unknown.
 Still, public attention was now riveted on the situation and Spain could not find a diplomatic solution to avoid war.
 Spain appealed to the European powers, most of whom advised it to accept U.S. conditions for Cuba in order to avoid war.
 Germany urged a united European stand against the United States but took no action.

 The U.S. Navy's investigation, made public on March 28, concluded that the ship's powder magazines were ignited when an external explosion was set off under the ship's hull.
 Report investigation omitted to place responsibility for the external explosion but nonetheless poured fuel on popular indignation in the U.S., making war virtually inevitable.
 Spain's investigation came to the opposite conclusion: the explosion originated within the ship.
 Other investigations in later years came to various contradictory conclusions, but had no bearing on the coming of the war.
 In 1974, Admiral Hyman George Rickover had his staff look at the documents and decided there was an internal explosion.
 A study commissioned by National Geographic magazine in 1999, using AME computer modeling, reported: "By examining the bottom plating of the ship and how it bent and folded, AME concluded that the destruction could have been caused by a mine."